Register for AHCIP

 Who should register

-All eligible Albertans should register for the Alberta Health Care Insurance Plan (AHCIP) coverage to receive insured hospital and physician services.
+All new and returning eligible Alberta residents must register for the Alberta Health Care Insurance Plan (AHCIP) coverage to receive insured hospital and physician services.

 You are not covered for insured medical services under the Alberta Health Care Insurance Plan until all the required information is received and your application is processed.
 However, any medical services you receive and pay for before your application is processed may be reimbursed once you have your personal health care card and can show eligibility for the period when you received the services.

 The effective date of your coverage will be determined based on the following:

 - If you move to Alberta from within Canada your coverage begins the first day of the third month following the date you establish permanent residency here.